Helpful Links & Nonprofits

 The Justice Center

-The Justice Center has been working in the Pikes Peak region to increase and promote equal access to justice since 2011.
-They do this through three programs: Find-a-Lawyer providing free and reduced cost legal representation in the 4th Judicial District, Ask-a-Lawyer running free legal clinics about Colorado law through the phone, over email and in person, and Learn-with-Lawyers offering free legal educational tools to attorneys, their support staff, and the general public.
+The Justice Center has been working in the Pikes Peak region to increase and promote access to justice since 2011.
+They accomplish this through three programs: Find-a-Lawyer providing free and reduced cost legal representation in the 4th Judicial District, Ask-a-Lawyer running free legal clinics about Colorado law through the phone, over email and in person, and Learn-with-Lawyers offering free legal resources and tools to attorneys, licensed legal paraprofessionals, their support staff, and the general public.
 You can find more information on our website: www.JusticeCenterCOS.org.